PR Predictable Revenue / Field Guide

 • Update your message or approach based on real objections.

-Monthly – Make One Strategic Adjustment
+Monthly — Make Strategic Adjustments

-• Analyze which messages/CTAs/segments are performing
+• Analyze which messages are performing well and which ones are not so much.

 • Test one new variable: subject line, lead source, call to action.